MuratCA77/Industrial-SMS/README.md

 ### Sample Output

-(include some sample output, and screen shots)
+The followings are some sample screenshots during the continuous scan of the system for microwave oven and NIST Shops experiments

 # Principles of Operation
 The SMS runs continously, measuring the power at samples in a small frequency range over a short period of time, and computing a fast Fourier transform (FFT) to identify frequency components present.